pp5ere/AprsWeatherStation/README.md

 # Telnet Debug with RemoteDebug

-If you have some problem, you can see what's happening inside your Esp-01 using telnet port.
+If you have some problem, you can see what's going on inside your Esp-01 using telnet port.
 To do this, just access your favorite terminal and type:

 ```
 $ telnet 192.168.1.35